 Meanwhile, up in the Northeast, a very cool historical ski race has been resurrected.
 According to local newspapers, the Thunderbolt Race is the “the most extreme thing to do in Berkshire Country.”
 Hearkening back to it’s origins more than 75 years ago, Thunderbolt is a rowdy schuss down a narrow slot cut though a forested mountain side.
 Participants hike up and ski down.
 More than a hundred volunteers are making it happen.
 Like I always say, who needs ski lifts, or “dangerous” groomers for that matter?
 (I covered Thunderbolt in my book, WildSnow, so read the history there if you’ve got a copy.)

 Colorado is always doing it’s best to live up to being the place with the avalanche danger.
 This past Wednesday that rep was kept alive by the death of 20 year old snowboarder in a sidecountry gully just west of Arapaho Basin Ski Area.
-The rider and his two companions carried no avy rescue gear and had to dig the victim out with their snowboards.
-Report.
+The rider and his two companions carried no avy rescue gear and had to dig the victim out with by using their snowboards as shovels.
+Sigh.